 Creating a Landing page

-How to create a Landing page to provide information about your organisation or group.
+How to use Content Publisher to create a Landing page about an organisation or group in the University.

 When to create a Landing page